 Credit Risk.
 The Authority limits investments in commercial paper and corporate bonds to the top two ratings issued by nationally recognized statistical rating organizations (NRSROs).
-As of December 31, 2007, the Authority held no investments in commercial paper or corporate bonds.
+As of December 31, 2008, the Authority held no investments in commercial paper or corporate bonds.

 Custodial Credit Risk - Deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the Authority's deposits may not be returned to it.
 Neither the Authority nor the discretely presented component units have a deposit policy for custodial credit risk.
-As of December 31, 2007, \$699,935 of the Authority's bank balance of \$3,762,632 was exposed to custodial credit risk because it was uninsured and uncollateralized.
+As of December 31, 2008, none of the Authority's bank balance of \$3,766,283 was exposed to custodial credit risk because it was fully insured.

 Custodial Credit Risk - Investments.
 For an investment, this is the risk that, in the event of the failure of the counterparty, the government will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-Of the investments in Time Certificates of Deposits of \$6,045,138 the government has a custodial credit risk exposure of \$389,000 because the related Time Certificates of Deposits are uninsured and uncollateralized.
+Of the investments in Time Certificates of Deposits of \$7,047,337 the government had no custodial credit risk exposure as of December 31, 2008.